nguyenthangdev/trello-app-frontend/README.md

 ## 1. Key Features

-The project has one part: front-end (Client).
+The project has one part: Front-end (Client).

 - Authentication: